-We are available to supply your medication between: FromTo We want to give you your medicine as quickly a possible.
-We prepare your medicine first thing i the morning and write up our records before th shop closes.
-When the pharmacy is busy, we must take a customers in turn, so at periods you may have t wait in a queue for your medication FromTo customers in turn, so at periods you may have t You will need to collect your take home doses on We will need some way of identifying you.
+We are available to supply your medication between: FromTo We want to give you your medicine as quickly as possible.
+We prepare your medicine first thing in the morning and write up our records before the shop closes.
+FromTo When the pharmacy is busy, we must take all customers in turn, so at periods you may have to wait in a queue for your medication You will need to collect your take home doses on for weekends and Bank Holidays The pharmacy is closed onday andday and on Bank Holidays.
+Opening times are: We will need some way of identifying you.
 Our pharmacist will explain how this is done.
 We want to ensure that we don't give your medication to anyone else If you have missed three days collections in a row, we cannot supply your medication without speaking to your prescriber.
-Your tolerance to the drug quickly drops and take the full dose may risk your health We must supervise you taking your medicine because this has been stipulated on your prescription This is done to support you in achieving you treatment goals and to take your medication safely We cannot let anyone else collect your medication for you.
-Again, we want to make sure you get you medicine and not anyone else When you collect your medication we need time to update our records.
-Please be patient By law, we have to make detailed records on eac collection.
+Your tolerance to the drug quickly drops and to take the full dose may risk your health We must supervise you taking your medicine because this has been stipulated on your prescription This is done to support you in achieving your treatment goals and to take your medication safely We cannot let anyone else collect your medication for you.
+Again, we want to make sure you get your medicine and not anyone else When you collect your medication we need time to update our records.
+Please be patient By law, we have to make detailed records on each collection.
 We cannot do this in advance.
-If you lose your prescription, we cannot supply the medication to you no matter how well we know you Again, by law, we can only supply medication with a legally written prescription.
+If you lose your prescription, we cannot supply the medication to you no matter how well we know you Again, by law, we can only supply medications with a legally written prescription.
 If you have lost one you will need to contact your prescriber.

-We cannot give you 'missed doses' that The supply of your medication has to be made o you have not picked up the day and date specified on the prescription.
+We cannot give you 'missed doses' that you have not picked up The supply of your medication has to be made on the day and date specified on the prescription.
 Please bring your new prescription promptly before, or just after your current one finishes There is sometimes a waiting list for places.
 If you do not show we may have to give your slot to someone else We would like you to come alone and to behave in a reasonable manner in the pharmacy and in the area outside the pharmacy.
 We want our pharmacy to be a welcoming place to you and all our customers and expect all our patients/customers to behave in a reasonable manner.
 Failure to do so will force a withdrawal of services.
 Please feel free to ask about other health related issues that maybe worrying you.
 We offer information and advice on health related matters to all members of our communities.
 You are a customer of ours and we value your custom.